PierreRochard/bitcoin-investment-theses/README.md

 Thesis: Retail investors see the price going up and experience a "fear of missing out" on further price gains and the social phenomenon.
-Individuals want to be able to relate to each other, if your friends are talking about investing in Bitcoin then you feel a need to do so yourself.
+Individuals want to be able to relate to each other, i.e. if your friends are talking about investing in Bitcoin then you feel a need to do so yourself.
 When the price stops going up parabolically the social fad quickly passes.
 Conversation turns to embarrassing losses and moves on to the next trendy investment.

 Anti-thesis: The FOMO buyers become FOCO (fear of cashing out) holders.
 They sit on the bitcoins they impulsively bought, waiting for the next bubble.
-A certain percentage of them start to actually research what Bitcoin is and continue accumulating during the bear market.
+A small percentage start to research what Bitcoin is and continue accumulating during the bear market.

 ### 10. Vehicle Currency